-Everyone wants to live a happy and fulfilled life, but today, “noise” has become one of our greatest issues, making our personal fulfillment increasingly more difficult to achieve.
-We define “noise” as disempowering information, and we’re immersed in it.
-Politics, family, friends, colleagues, work, media, the internet, social media, advertising, etc., all contributing to our increasing daily dose of noise.
+Everyone wants to live a happy and fulfilled life, but today, NOISE has become one of our greatest issues, making our personal fulfillment increasingly more difficult to achieve.
+We define NOISE as disempowering information, and we’re all immersed in it.
+Politics, family, friends, colleagues, work, media, the internet, social media, advertising, etc., are all contributing to our increasing daily dose of NOISE.

 Although we have the “freedom” of unlimited information at our fingertips, this is only half the story.
-The other half involves using our resources wisely to penetrate the expanding “mind net” we’re all part of.
+The other half involves using our resources wisely to penetrate the expanding “mind net” of NOISE that we’re all part of.

-While we’re “addicted” to our technology and continue to operate under the illusion that technology is only one sided, without tradeoffs, the price of our increasing “noise” in life is only just beginning.
-The “noisemakers” understand all too well that Americans still believe the “more is better” myth of intelligence, including the narrow and outdated view of intelligence that limits I.Q. to only a few elements of it’s full range of potential.
+While now, we’re pretty much “addicted” to our technology, we continue to operate under the illusion that technology is only one sided, without tradeoffs, but the price of our increasing NOISE in life is only just beginning.
+The “noisemakers” understand all too well that Americans still believe the “more is better” myth of intelligence, including the narrow and outdated view of intelligence that limits I.Q. to only a few elements of its full range of true potential.

 It’s time now, to develop new strategies that have the potential to penetrate the NOISE and propel us toward higher and higher levels of personal fulfillment.
 What are your strategies for controlling distraction, distortion, disruption, disinformation, overload and the new silent and seductive NOISE in your life?
-If you’re interested in becoming more FutureWise, it’s important to understand the implications of this escalating problem for your future well being and the well being of your family.
+If you’re interested in becoming more FutureWise, it’s important to understand the implications of this escalating problem for your own well being and the well being of your family.
 We’ve arrived at a completely new place in our evolution that now demands a powerful new set of solutions.

 This unfolding series of blog posts will tackle the critical questions related to the “new” NOISE.
 What’s really going on?
 What does the research show?
 How can we prepare and protect our choice making skills?